Warnervale: History

-Much of the Warnervale area lies in a mine subsidence region however, constraining some large commercial or industrial project designs.
+Warnervale railway station was opened in 1907.
+Warnervale was gazetted as a village in 1975, and the suburb boundaries were defined in 1991.
+In 1998, the suburb was divided, creating Halloran, Wallarah, Woongarrah and Hamlyn Terrace.

-In September 2006, it was announced that the proposed town centre would be built north of Sparks Road, adjacent to the proposed new railway station, following recommendations by planning expert Peter Seamer.
+Once composed of large acreages and significant wetlands, the area has rapidly been developed into a series of residential estates.

 Warnervale Airport controversy

 Controversy arose over plans which had originated in the late 1970s to convert the small Warnervale Airport into a commercial and freight airport and regional hub, expected in 1995 to operate 24 hours a day and cater for 65,000 flights annually - even as the state's property development agency, Landcom, was advertising estates in the area as "tranquil".
 The upgrade was expected in 1994 to cost A$6 million, and a proposal by Traders Finance Australia to develop the airport was accepted in January 1995, with contracts being signed in July 1995.
 Residents responded by forming the Central Coast Airport Action Group, and taking the Wyong Shire Council to the Land and Environment Court to fight the move.
 The action failed, and Wyong Shire Council demanded payment of costs from the residents group.
 However, the State Government intervened, passing the Warnervale Airport (Restrictions) Act 1996, which restricted future aircraft movements, the length and siting of the runway, and any future expansion of airport operations, and compensating residents for $65,000 in legal bills.
 In 1999, the Wyong Shire Council proposed extending the runway to 1600 metres to cater for jet aircraft of between 50 and 116 passengers, but the plans were eventually scrapped in a council meeting in February 2003 which decided instead to focus on job creation as a driver for the area's growth, including assisting the establishment of a $100 million distribution centre for Woolworths Limited on part of the land initially earmarked for the airport upgrade.